fredericaltorres/ParsingRomanNumeralsInCSharp/README.md

 Grab the expected expression, convert into numeric and recursively continue to evaluate the expression.

+See class
-See class RomanNumerals.Parser_V1.cs for my first implementation with no refactoring
+- RomanNumerals.Parser_V1.cs for my first implementation with no refactoring
+- RomanNumerals.Parser_V2.cs with concept of rules applied to parse the expression